> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > management plan and (for districts covered by the NW and SW plans) the

 > district implementation plan.
-Written comments providing the most useful
+Written comments providing the most

 > suggestions should focus on one or more of the following: